gabealeman/CartDetails-Magento2/README.md

 ## Installation

->    Unpack under Magento root directory
+>    Place App folder under Magento root directory

 >    Now you are able to  get short descrtion in for template file with `<?php echo $_item->getProduct()->getData('short_description');?>`